mpod/raspi-bare-metal/README.md

 raspi-bare-metal
 ================

-A "bare metal" raycasting experiment for Raspberry Pi and QEMU
+A "bare metal" raycasting experiment for Raspberry Pi and QEMU.

+Documentation will be added soon...